AmberHou1230/Build-a-Hybrid-Recommender-System-in-Python-using-LightFM/README.md

 - **Efficient Training:** Optimized with Stochastic Gradient Descent (SGD) and Alternating Least Squares (ALS).
 - **Cold-Start Handling:** Incorporates item and user features to improve recommendations for new users/items.
 - **Evaluation Metrics:** Includes precision, recall, and AUC to measure model performance.
+## Business Case Overview
+Recommendation systems are widely used in various applications for recommending products or items to customers.
+These recommendations are made with two methods, mainly content-based and collaborative filtering.

+Collaborative filtering focuses on finding similarities between users and mutually encouraging user preferences.
+In comparison, Content-based filtering is used to personalize the content for each user.
+It uses previous actions and feedback about users' liking to provide similar recommendations.

+But these methods find it difficult to make recommendations when there is insufficient data to learn the relation between customers and items.
+To overcome the limitations of these methods, Hybrid Recommendation System was introduced.

 ## 📂 Project Structure
 ```